delphix/lab-guides/oracle-admin/INSTRUCTIONS.md

 **Context**

 Before users can create their own virtual databases, Delphix needs to connect to source data.
 In Delphix, an environment is a host that runs database software.
-For example, a Linux system running Oracle. the environment is where the Delphix engine will search for available data sources.
+For example, a Linux system running Oracle.
+The environment is where the Delphix engine will search for available data sources.
 Credentials to access the host need to be provided while configuring an environment.

 **Steps**